DENVER — Sam Lucas was among the first to begin calling 911 about a wildfire burning near his home on the outskirts of Denver.

 Intermountain Rural Electric Association, which provides power to the area, cut off the electricity at about 8 p.m., spokesman Mike Kopp said.

-Associated Press writer Dan Elliott contributed to this report.
+Associated Press writers Dan Elliott, P. Solomon Banda and Catherine Tsai contributed to this report.